MLKaufman/reportfig/README.md

-# reportfig: Universal Plot Wrapper for Quarto and PDF Export
+# reportfig: Universal plot wrapper for quarto rendering and figure export

 `reportfig` is a lightweight R package designed to streamline the workflow of rendering plots in Quarto documents while simultaneously exporting them to high-quality files (defaulting to PDF).